ganeshgautam-official/Cohort_Performance_And_Temporal_Trends_in_OnlineRetail/README.md

 - Implement feedback mechanisms for churn-prone customers through email and messaging to understand their needs and expectations.

 **Group-Level Metrics**:
-- Provide insights into revenue, retention, and customer acquisition across customer cohorts to evaluate performance on a monthly basis.
+- Provide insights into revenue, retention, and customer acquisition across customer cohorts to evaluate performance monthly.

 ---